Best gaming routers in 2026: Boost your speeds and get lag-free gameplay with our top picks

 Do I need a mesh Wi-Fi system if I only play on one device?

 This really depends on the size of your house or apartment.
 If you mainly play near your router, then a single, powerful gaming router will be better for stability and speed.
-However, if your gaming PC or console is in another far away room, or if you like to use your handheld on your couch or in your bed in a large multi-story home, then you may want to consider a mesh router.
+However, if your gaming PC or console is in another faraway room, or if you like to use your handheld on your couch or in your bed in a large multi-story home, then you may want to consider a mesh router.
 This is especially true if you live in a home with thick walls that weaken your router’s signal strength.
 A mesh Wi-Fi system guarantees good performance everywhere.

 Is it better to connect my PC or console using Wi-Fi or an Ethernet cable?

 For fast, lag-free gaming and downloads, it’s always best to use an Ethernet cable when you can.
 Although modern Wi-Fi is very fast, a direct, physical connection always offers the most reliable and stable connection since you don’t have to deal with potential wireless interference.
-The one exception to this would be with the PS5 Pro as it supports Wi-Fi 7 but only has a gigabit Ethernet port, so you may see faster wireless than wired speeds.
+The one exception to this would be with the PS5 Pro, as it supports Wi-Fi 7 but only has a gigabit Ethernet port, so you may see faster wireless than wired speeds.

 How we test gaming routers

-To determine which gaming routers are truly the best, we put them through a rigorous gauntlet of both real-world and benchmark testing just like we do with traditional routers and mesh routers.
+To determine which gaming routers are truly the best, we put them through a rigorous gauntlet of both real-world and benchmark testing, just like we do with traditional routers and mesh routers.
 This allows us to measure their performance under both typical daily use and ideal testing conditions.
 In our real-world tests, we set up each gaming router in a 100-year-old, multi-story home.
-This lets our expert team test their ability to transmit data between floors and just as importantly, through walls.
-Throughout the review period, we use each gaming router as our daily driver, pushing it to the limit with tasks like transferring large files, streaming 4K video and of course, competitive online gaming.

 For our benchmark testing, we use Keysight’s IxChariot software to simulate complex network traffic in a repeatable and controlled way with 10 active users simultaneously.
 This lets us measure the quality and stability of a network powered by a gaming router — including metrics like latency, jitter, and packet loss — rather than just peak download speeds.
-Crucially, this process allows us to verify that a router's gaming acceleration and Quality of Service (QoS) software successfully prioritizes game traffic.
-IxChariot then provides us with the key performance metrics that form the basis of the performance sections of our reviews and the testing data you see throughout this guide.

 Finally, we test data transmission throughput at set distance intervals of 15, 50, 75, and 90 feet.
-This process gives us a clear idea of performance both up close and at a distance, and allows us to determine a router’s maximum effective range.
+This process gives us a clear idea of performance both up close and at a distance and allows us to determine a router’s maximum effective range.
 Specifically for gaming routers, we also test their wired performance since you’re more likely to use one of these routers with an Ethernet connection.

-Since we use the same testing process for each router we review, we can then compare speed test results between models to tell you exactly why one router is better in certain situations and household than another.
+Since we use the same testing process for each router we review, we can then compare speed test results between models to tell you exactly why one router is better in certain situations and households than another.

-For more information on how we test networking devices, check out our guide on how we test Wi-Fi routers along with our more general how we test page for Tom's Guide.
+For more information on how we test networking devices, check out our guide on how we test Wi-Fi routers, along with our more general how we test page for Tom's Guide.

 Get instant access to breaking news, the hottest reviews, great deals and helpful tips.